pjx98/Android-with-Jenkins/README.md

 # Android App with Jenkins

-Hello, this is an e-learning android app with CI/CD integration using Jenkins with Firebase as its database.
+Hello, this is an e-learning android app with CI/CD integration using Jenkins and Firebase as its database.

 ## Getting Started